ooddle

 Common Myths

 TRE has accumulated a thick layer of mythology.
 Some myths help people start.
-Others actively harm progress.
+Others actively harm progress and need to be retired.

 • You will lose muscle quickly.
 Short daily fasts of 16 hours or less have minimal impact on muscle mass when protein and resistance training are present.